justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 ### Content Security Policy

-One important addition that can be spotted in the provided screenshot is the appended part of the code to each page.
+One important addition that can be spotted in the provided screenshot is the code appended to each page.
 It contains a very restrictive *Content Security Policy* set to `default-src: none` which prevents from executing arbitrary JavaScript code and is most likely not bypassable.

 ### Wappalyzer

 Wappalyzer is generally known as a browser [extension](https://chrome.google.com/webstore/detail/wappalyzer/gppongmhjkpfnbhagpmjfkannfbllamg?hl=en) that identifies technologies used on websites.
 It has over 1M users in the store so one could say it's kind of popular.

 There is a variation of it in the form of a standalone [npm package](https://www.npmjs.com/package/wappalyzer) which was also used in the challenge.
 The recent versions use a headless browser for dynamic analysis of the page, which respects the CSP for code execution.
-The tool heavily relies on regular expressions, available [here](https://github.com/AliasIO/wappalyzer/blob/dfe686e524345145bd6286de2148b87d83b575d4/src/apps.json), which the author managed to leverage and created a cool challenge about it as the result.
+The tool heavily relies on regular expressions, available [here](https://github.com/AliasIO/wappalyzer/blob/dfe686e524345145bd6286de2148b87d83b575d4/src/apps.json), which were leveraged by the challenge author to create a cool task.

 ### Defensive strategies
-We could potentially abuse the time loading of the page by crafting a very long payload.
+We could potentially abuse the page loading time by crafting a very long payload.
 To prevent that, each page could maximally consist of 1500 characters.

-Another implemented protection was blocking *meta redirect* that was supposed to protect against redirection of a page to another one.
+Another implemented protection was blocking *meta redirect* that was supposed to block redirects to another pages.
 We crafted an unintentional bypass to that with `<meta http-equiv="refres&#x68;" content="1;https://example.org">` but we didn't find it useful in the final solution.
-The only advantage it gave us was discovering HTTP headers `Referer: http://localhost/page/xxx` and `User-Agent` indicating `Headless Chrome 80` browser from which the admin visited.
+The only advantage it gave us was discovering HTTP headers: `Referer: http://localhost/page/xxx` and `User-Agent`, indicating `Headless Chrome 80` browser from which the admin visited.

 The third protection was reCAPTCHA that was painful because we quickly ran out of available attempts.
 This was meant to prevent the application from being DDoS'ed through submissions.